DEVLevid/DEVLevid/README.md

-### Hi there, my name is Levid Lima 👋 programming student passionate about technology and changing people's lives through programming.
+# Hi there, my name is Levid 👋
+### Frontend Developer passionate about technology and changing people's lives through programming.
 ### Graduating in Information Systems at IFAL - Campus Arapiraca 👨‍🎓

 ### My contacts 📞